PowerDMS/NContext/Readme.md

 At it's core, NContext introduces two fundamental concepts:
   1. Dynamic application composition (bootstrapping) based upon MEF
   2. IServiceResponse - a DTO which allows you to create a functionally composable application codebase; one without the use of non-local exits as a use of control flow.
-With it, the idea of Functional Domain Composition.
+With it, the idea of functional domain composition.

 It also introduces new concepts in designing your bounded-contexts.
 With few core dependencies, NContext's highly-extensible design allows for custom add-on modules.
-Already built extensions include: Entity Framework, ASP.NET Web API & OWIN, AutoMapper, and Value Injecter.
+Already built extensions include: ASP.NET Web API, AutoMapper, and Redis.
 Some application components have been baked into NContext including: Caching, Security, Cryptography, Event Handling, and Logging.